 Episode you’ll like: How to Write a Great Love Story

-In these weekly 15-minute episodes, writers Brandon Sanderson, Mary Robinette Kowal, Howard Tayler, and Dan Wells talk about all things writing.
-They often have season-long themes — check out season 10 for a masterclass-type season on creating a story.
+In these weekly 15-minute episodes, writers Brandon Sanderson, Mary Robinette Kowal, Howard Tayler and Dan Wells talk about all things writing.
+They often have season-long themes — check out season 12 for a masterclass in story structure.

 Publishing veterans Anne R. Allen and Ruth Harris created this online space to offer wisdom and tips for navigating the increasingly complex (and sometimes predatory) publishing world.
 Whether you’re an indie author or looking to land a traditional publishing deal, check out their archives and resources.

 Post you’ll like: Dreaming of a Writing Career?
 6 Things New Writers Can do NOW